DirecTV Now Review: A Cord-Cutting Alternative?

 The platform doesn’t let you know when the next episode is on.
 This is specifically for a series.
 While the guide is really helpful, they don’t let you know when the next episode is on – so you must know or you’ll be out of luck.

 Limited pause, rewind and fast-forward options.
 I was able to pause a number of different live channels, but could not rewind.
 I tried the same on a number of movies and could do some pausing, rewinding or fast-forwarding but it was very limited.
-They even warn you that it’s limited when watching something on demand.
+They do warn you that it’s limited when watching something on demand.

 No access to NFL Sunday Ticket or Red Zone.
 I’m imagining they may add this in the future, but I assume it’s going to come at a cost.
 If access to either of those options is important to you, you’ll again be out of luck with DirecTV now.

 You won’t be able to access football on local channels.
 This could be another biggie for many people.
 Thanks to the local channels restrictions, it’s very likely you won’t be able to watch football and other sports on local channels.
+You’ll see this with other major players, so it’s not really specific to DirecTV Now.

 DirecTV Now Promotions